KoenGoe/atom-vcs-linter/README.md

 * [Atom text editor](https://atom.io/) with [linter package](https://atom.io/packages/linter) installed.
 You probably want language packages for your hdl languages as well.

 ## Installation
-1. copy code into atom-sv-linter subdirectory (create it, or let git do it) of atom's packages directory (linux: ~/.atom/packages)
+1. copy code into atom-vcs-linter subdirectory (create it, or let git do it) of atom's packages directory (linux: ~/.atom/packages)
 2. ```cd``` into folder
 3. run ```apm``` install.
 With portable atom, this is available in ```<atom_install_dir>/resources/app/apm/bin```